MariGMartinez/Seekr2.0/README.md

-# Seekr2.0
+# Seekr

-Seekr Demo Day
+Time to seek your adventure!